 Is your organization looking for a unique fundraising event to set your group apart?
 Have you considered beer fundraiser ideas?
-Since many people like to unwind and enjoy themselves with a glass of beer, why not incorporate beer into your fundraising campaigns.
+Since many people like to unwind and enjoy themselves with a glass of beer, why not incorporate local or craft beer into your fundraising campaigns.

-Beer fundraiser ideas for nonprofits have the biggest bang when partnerships are formed.
-This can be accomplished by connecting with producers, distributors or a local restaurateur who cares about your cause.
+Beer fundraising for nonprofits often has the biggest bang when partnerships are formed.
+This can be accomplished by connecting with brewers, producers, distributors or a local restaurateur who cares about your cause.
 Sometimes it’s as simple as their wanting to share their beer with a new audience.
-Once a partnership is formed, there are many ways beer can be incorporated.
-Beer fundraising ideas may be on front, center or back stage behind the scene.
-The lasting value in a good partnership formed is as important as the events themselves.
+Once a partnership is formed, there are many ways beer can be incorporated into your fundraising events to make them more fun.
+The lasting value in a good partnership is as important as the events themselves.
+Below we detail some beer fundraising ideas for nonprofits to consider.

 Beer Fundraiser Ideas in the Fore Stage